 Family Therapy: Family involvement in the therapeutic process is vital to your child’s recovery and we will meet no less than one time per month to discuss your child’s progress.
 These sessions will be child-focused and ensure that our treatment team is on the same page as you and your family in regards to continuity of treatment.
 Our doctors may watch the ways in which you interact with your child and show you new ways of working with your child in order to promote healing and positive communication.

-As Ascent Children’s Health Services is a holistic treatment center, we include a variety of experiential therapies in addition to our other therapeutic interventions in an effort to heal the whole child.
+As Ascent Children’s Health Services is a holistic treatment center and mental health clinic, we include a variety of experiential therapies in addition to our other therapeutic interventions in an effort to heal the whole child.
 These methods may include:

 - Nutrition and wellness counseling